adamsilver/sponda/_pages/js.md

 * Loading more than necessary which means a big upfront hit
 * Conditionality within the single bootstrap which slows down runtime

-With this (current) solution, for components that aren't global there will need to be conditions before instantiating.
+With this solution, for components that aren't global there will need to be conditions before instantiating.

-For example we don't want to create the sticky categories unless they are being shown, which only happens on the menu page.
-The page will need a small check as follows:
+For example we don't want to create a basket instance when not on a basket page:

-	if(document.getElementById("categories")) {
+	if(/* some check */) {
-		var categoriesController = new project.controllers.CategoriesController();
+		var basketController = new app.controllers.BasketController();
 	}

 'Some check' might unfortunately have to find an element to check it exists first.
 Alternatively you could expose a plain object within the view template.
 Something like:

-	project.categoriesPresent = true;
+	app.basketPage = true;

 Then the bootstap could be:

-	if(project.categoriesPresent) {
+	if(app.basketPage) {
-		var categoriesController = new project.controllers.CategoriesController();
+		var basketController = new app.controllers.BasketController();
 	}

 #### Option 2